Dakota State Trojans football: Dakota Wesleyan

 The Chamber of Commerce Traveling Cup is a traveling trophy awarded to the winner of the annual game between the Dakota State Trojans and the Dakota Wesleyan Tigers, who are members of the Great Plains Athletic Conference.
 The traveling trophy was introduced in 2017.
+Dakota State currently holds a series lead of 7–2.

+Black Hills State

-Dakota State currently holds a series lead of 6–2.
+The Missouri River Shootout was a traveling trophy awarded to the winner of the annual game between the Dakota State Trojans and the Black Hills State Yellow Jackets.
+Black Hills State currently holds a series lead of 6–1.